Maybe now people will understand why protecting speech matters, but I doubt it.

 I defend hate speech.
 You read that right – hate speech.
 Go ahead and feign disgust, I don’t care.
 I am both an author and publisher – my sword and shield are the pen and page; naturally I oppose any and all forms of censorship.
 It’s gotten me into trouble these past couple of years, as well as cost me a few friends and colleagues in the process, so be it.
 Some ideals are that important.
 When I declared myself a free speech absolutist, as I did some time ago, the accusations started to fly.
 Nazi!
 Nazi sympathizer!
 Fascist!
-It was as if people lost their minds and forgot why it is we defend these things.
+It was as if people lost their minds and forgot why we defend these things.
 None of it stuck, of course, and yet I find myself coming full circle because this war never ends, but boy have things been turned upside down.

 What is “hate speech” you ask?
 Take a moment and think about it.
 I’ll wait.